 Or maybe it feels like they’re constantly trying to get each other in trouble.

-Today we are going to be talking all about helping our kids be able to talk to each other and treat each other with some sort of dignity, kindness and compassion — without pushing each other’s buttons.
+Today we are going to be talking about helping our kids talk to each other and treat each other with dignity, kindness and compassion — without pushing each other’s buttons.

 I’ve got three kiddos of my own, all different ages, and despite my years of working with families and teaching others how to create thriving families, there are days we still struggle and here’s the thing… I know that many of my friends are struggling as well.

-I see the posts on facebook, in our facebook group and the children melting down in the background on zoom calls.
+I see the posts on Facebook, in our Facebook groups, and the children melting down in the background on zoom calls.